How to get into a Better Start Wave for the Peachtree Road Race

 Hard Route - Best Start Wave

 Step 1: Start by reviewing the previous year's start wave standards.
+Start Wave standards for 2019.
 The chart is always for the previous year, but generally speaking, the times on the chart don't change very much from year to year.

 Step 2: Compile a list of your races within the past year and times.
 Athlinks is a searchable database of races and times by person.
 Search for yourself on Athlinks.
 Narrow down your list of races that are certified.
 Here's a list of USATF certified courses in Georgia.